 - Bachelor’s degree from a regionally accredited undergraduate institution.

-- For the MA (Apologetics and Ethics, Biblical Studies, and Theology), MA in Counseling, and MA in Chaplaincy a cumulative undergraduate GPA of at least 3.0 is required.
+- For the MA (Apologetics and Ethics, Biblical Studies, and Theology), and MA in Counseling, a cumulative undergraduate GPA of at least 3.0 is required.

-- A 2.5 is required for the masters of arts degrees in Christian Formation and Soul Care, Counseling Ministries, Justice and Mission, Leadership, Youth and Family Ministries, and the MA (Christian Studies) degree.
+- A 2.5 is required for the masters of arts degrees in Christian Formation and Soul Care, Counseling Ministries, Justice and Mission, Leadership, and the MA (Christian Studies) degree.

 - Completion of the application for admission and all required application documents.